« Back to category

 It’s quite common for owners to express the view that insurance premiums are a waste of money if they have no need to make a claim.
 This reflects a misunderstanding of the primary purpose of insurance, which is to provide cover for the unexpected.
 In the case of pets, this means events you hope will never occur, such as an accident or illness.
 Not only are these distressing, but they may set you back by thousands of dollars in veterinary costs.

 Pet insurance provides a safety net that can help to ensure you can provide your pet with the care they need and claim back on the costs of your pet’s treatment and reduce your out-of-pocket expenses.
 For example, the veterinary fees for a pet who has swallowed a foreign object could cost up to $13,000.
+Also, there are different levels of pet insurance, so you can choose what’s best for your circumstances.
+One policy might cover a specific condition, and another may not, so it’s important to understand what exclusions exist in your policy.

 Myth: Pet insurance is too expensive